Home >

 Novum Organum (1620)

 The novelty—according to Bacon's vision—lies in a new correlation between science and praxis.
-This is also given a theological application: the new correlation between science and praxis would mean that the dominion over creation —given to man by God and lost through original sin—would be reestablished. --Pope Benedict XVI, 'On Christian Hope' (Spe Salvi) 16, November 30, 2007
+This is also given a theological application: the new correlation between science and praxis would mean that the dominion over creation —given to man by God and lost through original sin—would be reestablished. --Benedict XVI

 - Apophthegms (1625)